harshit700/DESIGN-PATTERNS-JAVA/README.md

 that parameter.
 3. This pattern helps in making the code more flexible and extensible, as new types can be added with minimal changes to the existing code.

+# Improve the factory method pattern with functional programming
+1. Simplify the HashMap: code demonstrates how to use HashMap to store ticket types and their corresponding creation logic, replacing the lengthy if-else statements.
+2. Use of Supplier Interface
+3. method Reference